atomist/microgrammar/README.md

 ## Troubleshooting

-If you struggle to make your microgrammars match, please refer to the [troubleshooting page][efficiency].
+If you struggle to make your microgrammars match, please refer to the [troubleshooting page][trouble].

-[trouble]: docs/trouble (Troubleshooting microgrammars)
+[trouble]: docs/trouble.md (Troubleshooting microgrammars)

 ## Performance considerations